rweigel/stats/python.md

  P = 2*P
 ```

-That is, prior to executing the commands in the body of the <code>for</code> loop, Python is assigning a value to the '''index variable'''.
+That is, prior to executing the commands in the body of the `for` loop, Python is assigning a value to the '''index variable'''.

 ## General Pattern Example I